Demian1910/project-software-engineering/submissions/projectvorschlag.md

 - What are the main components of the extension?
 (Graphical User Interface, IO, Backend, External Modules, …)
 - What major challenges do you expect during implementation?

-#### Papers analytics
+#### Documents analytics
-The extension should be able to display with a chart analytics regarding the files characteristics in the repository, such as the entry type and the field of the paper.
+The extension should be able to display with a chart analytics regarding the files characteristics in the repository, such as the entry type, the field of the document and its rank.
-Currently, JabRef does not provide an overview of the characteristics of the files contained in the repository
+Currently, JabRef does not provide an overview of the characteristics of the files contained in the folder.

 We will be using the data
-stored in the bib file, elaborate it and display the most significant information.
+stored in the bib file, elaborate it and display the most significant information with a chart.

 We need: a data extraction modul to read and process the information in the bib file, an analytics engine to aggregate and analyse the data and a visualization component